|

 BlowfishWorks,

-Inc., Westwood, CA VP Mobile
+Inc., Westwood, CA

-Applications/Principal Architect: October 2006 – August
+Applications/Principal Architect, October 2006 – August 2007

-2007 Designed and implemented a clustered video-based
+Designed and implemented a

-efforts.
-Technologies: Java 1.5/1.6, J2ME, XML,
+Technologies: Java 1.5/1.6,

-JSP/HTML, JUnit, Ant/Antenna, Apache 2.2x, Servlets/Tomcat 5.5.x
+J2ME, XML, JSP/HTML, JUnit, Ant/Antenna, Apache 2.2x,

-clustering, Hibernate 3.2.x, MySQL 5.0.37 clustering, Eclipse 3.x,
+Servlets/Tomcat 5.5.x clustering, Hibernate 3.2.x, MySQL 5.0.37

-Enterprise Architect 6.5, Subversion, PKI Security (openssl,
+clustering, Eclipse 3.x, Enterprise Architect 6.5, Subversion, PKI

-https, keystores, code-signing, smartcards), Fedora 5&7,
+Security (openssl, https, keystores, code-signing, smartcards),

-analysing/editing media encodings.
-J2ME Specific: MIDP 1.0/2.0,
+of utilities for analysing/editing media encodings.
+J2ME Specific:

-CLDC 1.x, JSR-135 (Multi Media), JSR-75 (PIM/File), JSR-172 (Web
+MIDP 1.0/2.0, CLDC 1.x, JSR-135 (Multi Media), JSR-75 (PIM/File),

-Services), JSR-211 (Content Handler), EclipseME,
+JSR-172 (Web Services), JSR-211 (Content Handler), EclipseME,

-Sun/Sony-Ericcson/Nokia/Motorola SDKs, J2ME Polish, BouncyCastle.
+Sun/Sony-Ericcson/Nokia/Motorola SDKs, J2ME Polish, BouncyCastle

 |